 - Head to your Controller Tags (or Program Tags) from the COW.

 - In the bottom-most row, type in the name for your new tag, and then type in the name of the UDT that you created under the Data Type column.
 RSLogix will auto-fill the data type as you type in your UDT.

 - Once you’ve entered the name and UDT, click anywhere else in the Edit Tags window to add the new tag.
-You’ll see the UDT description pop up in the Description column.
+After doing so, you’ll see the UDT description pop up in the Description column.